 How to Get to Pisac from Cusco

-Public taxis will take you from Cusco to Pisac.
-The normal rate is approximately s/45 – s/60 (45 – 60 Peruvian Soles).
-Be sure to negotiate with the taxi driver before getting into the car.
-If you don’t agree on a cost beforehand, the driver will charge you whatever they want when you arrive.
+You can take a public taxi from Cusco to Pisac.
+The normal rate for a one-way trip is approximately s/45 – s/60 (45 – 60 Peruvian Soles).
+Before getting into the taxi, be sure to agree on the cost of the trip with the driver.
+If you don’t agree on a price before leaving, the driver will charge whatever they want when you get there.

 A private taxi from Cusco to Pisac will cost s/50 – s/90 (50 – 90 Peruvian Soles).
 I recommend Taxidatum for pre-booked, private transportation in the Cusco region.